Why do we get pimples on our cheeks?

 How to manage scars after pimples?

-Pimples on the cheeks, especially when handled, can leave marks: pigmentation spots, indentations, redness.
+Pimples on the cheeks, especially when touched, can leave marks: pigmentation spots, indentations, redness.
 To reduce their appearance, several tips: